mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/static-assets/_index.md

 ---
-title: Static Assets
+title: Static assets
-description: Static Assets
+description: Static assets
 weight: 40
 ---

-### Coming Soon!
+### Coming soon!
 In the future this page will describe how static assets in an App are handled.